Realm Subgraph

 Performance Comparison with Non-subgraph Implementation

-In this example, we also implement the task graph shown in the 2nd section without using Subgraph
+In this example, we also implement the task graph shown in the 2nd section without using Subgraph, and

 compare its performance with the subgraph implementation.